JiayingPan/comp0035-coursework-1-2-JiayingPan/comp0035_coursework2.md

 ### Report 4
 What I did in the last week:
+- Run unit test: I completed the work in PBL-9 and became more familiar about the unit test and what it does.
+- Create 2 unit tests for the coursework: I plan to create 2 unit tests for my coursework from the class of user, general publics and air quality dataset this week.

 What I plan to do in the next week:
+- Improve the previous content: I think I did rough work for all the previous sessions and need to make some improvements on the work content.
+For example, add flows to the wireframes, re-consider the class and ERD diagrams to see if they follow the logic, etc.
+- Create more unit tests: I probably will create unit tests on other classes if I have enough time.
+- Writing in GitHub: After putting everything into the cw2 repository, I will do some writing to smoothly connect all the work to complete the report.

 Issues blocking my progress (state ‘None’ if there are no issues):
+- Coding: I still have to spend some time to find how to conduct a good unit test and write code with high quality.
+Because I have received feedback on my code in coursework1, so will try to improve this aspect  in coursework2.

 ## References